Datasilk/Core/README.md

 # Datasilk Core
 #### An MVC Framework for ASP.NET Core
-An ultra-fast, light-weight alternative to ASP.NET Core MVC 5 that supports HTML scaffolding and RESTful web services.
+Datasilk Core is an ultra-fast, light-weight alternative to ASP.NET Core MVC 5 that supports HTML scaffolding and RESTful web services.

 Instead of managing a complex ASP.NET Core web application and all of its configuration, simply include this framework within your own ASP.NET Core Web Application project, follow the installation instructions below, and start building web pages & RESTful web services!